aspnet/vsweb-docs/src/pages/Package Managers/bower.md

 />

 ## bower.json Intellisense
-Get full Intellisense for everything in bower.json including live search results from the online Bower registry.
+Get full [IntelliSense](http://go.microsoft.com/fwlink/?LinkId=532997) for everything in bower.json, including live search results from the online Bower registry.

 ![Bower package Intellisense](_assets/bower-intellisense.gif)

 ## Install on save
-As soon as you save any changes to the `bower.json` file, Visual Studio will automatically call `bower install` to install or restore all packages.
+As soon as you save any changes to the `bower.json` file, Visual Studio automatically calls `bower install` to install or restore all packages.

 ## IDE integration
-The Solution Explorer integrates with Bower to show a logical treeview structure of the package dependencies.
+The Solution Explorer integrates with Bower to show a logical tree-view structure of the package dependencies.

 ![Bower IDE integration](_assets/bower-ide-integration.gif)

 ## Light bulbs
-Perform common tasks on individual packages using the light bulbs that automatically appears next to each package.
+Perform common tasks on individual packages using the light bulbs that automatically appear next to each package.

 ![Bower light bulbs](_assets/bower-light-bulbs.gif)

 ## Automatic removal of BOM
 To make sure that Bower is always able to read the bower.json file, Visual Studio automatically strips the Byte Order Mark (BOM) when the file is saved.

 <aside role="complementary">